mrvgao/fortymiles.github.io/about.md

 permalink: /about/
 ---

-Hi, I'm Minchiuan Gao, and Chinese name is 高民权.
-This is my personal page.

-I'm a software engineering graduate in Zhejiang University, Hangzhou, China.

-You can find out more info about me at [github.com](http://github.com/fortymiles)
+This is the base Jekyll theme.
+You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)

-This is the basic jeklly theme :)
+You can find the source code for the Jekyll new theme at: [github.com/jglovier/jekyll-new](https://github.com/jglovier/jekyll-new)

+You can find the source code for Jekyll at [github.com/jekyll/jekyll](https://github.com/jekyll/jekyll)